-Of course, if one brings up which foreign language should be learned at an early age, the first to cross everyone’s mind may not be Portuguese.
+Of course, if one brings up which foreign language should be learned from an early age, the first to cross everyone’s mind may not be Portuguese.
 People may talk about learning English, learning Arabic, learning German, learning Spanish, and learning Mandarin Chinese in language schools.

 Also, Portuguese occupies a prominent place in international organizations such as: